Urban Alert

 Community Frustration

-Ongoing poor upkeep disrupts daily routines and weakens people’s sense of community connection.
+Ongoing poor upkeep disrupts daily routines and weakens people’s sense of trust and connection to public services.

-Ongoing poor upkeep disrupts daily routines and weakens people’s sense of community connection.
+Ongoing poor upkeep disrupts daily routines and weakens people’s sense of trust and connection to public services.

 Demand for Accountability